openshiporg/openfront/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the storefront (coming soon).

 Open [http://localhost:3000/admin](http://localhost:3000/admin) with your browser to see the Admin UI.